Danut89/Project_Online_Cookbook/README.md

 **DishCraft** is a full-stack, data-centric web application that allows users to create, discover, and manage recipes in a socially engaging environment.
 Built using **Flask**, **PostgreSQL**, and **Bootstrap**, the platform delivers a responsive and intuitive experience for users on any device.

-Unlike traditional recipe websites that are often static or ad-heavy, DishCraft is designed to be **interactive, personal, and community-driven** — allowing users to contribute their own content, interact with others, and curate their favorite meals in one place.

 Users can register, create and manage their own recipes, like and comment on other posts, and explore recipes filtered by category, cuisine, or difficulty level.
 Admins have elevated privileges to manage user content and keep the platform safe and respectful.

 DishCraft aims to be more than a recipe site — it's a space where cooking becomes collaborative, fun, and accessible.